osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import Highlight, { tabValues } from '@site/src/components/Highlight';
+import Highlight, { tabValues, tabValuesOnPremiseOnly, tabValuesHostedOnly } from '@site/src/components/Highlight';
 import '@site/src/css/custom.css';

 # Blueprint Reference

 Blueprints are text files in the [TOML format](https://toml.io/en/) that describe customizations for the image you are building.
-To be used in the <Highlight colorVar="on-premises">on&nbsp;premises</Highlight> environment.
+To be used in the <Highlight colorVar="on-premises">🔵&nbsp;on&nbsp;premises</Highlight> environment.

 Analogously the request content of the
 [image-builder `/compose` request](https://developers.redhat.com/api-catalog/api/image-builder#operation-post-/compose)
-describes customizations of an image the <Highlight colorVar="hosted">hosted</Highlight> service should be building.
+describes customizations of an image the <Highlight colorVar="hosted">🟤&nbsp;hosted</Highlight> service should be building.
 Not all customizations are supported in the API but those existing, are highlighted here with a
-<Highlight colorVar="hosted">hosted</Highlight> label.
+<Highlight colorVar="hosted">🟤&nbsp;hosted</Highlight> label.

 > An important thing to note is that these customizations are not applicable to all image types. `osbuild-composer` currently has no good validation or warning system in place to tell you if a customization in your blueprint is not supported for the image type you're building.
 The customization may be silently dropped.